 Title: If your model appears in 3D Warehouse search results, the title you enter in this field appears below the model’s thumbnail preview image.
 On the model details page, the title appears at the top of the page.
 A good title is specific but brief.
 For example, a building’s name and location (if it has one, such as “Eiffel Tower, Paris, France” or “Flatiron Building, New York City”) makes a good title.
 Similarly, instead of “Wood chair” or “Bed,” add a few details to help differentiate your model, such as “Windsor-style wooden chair” or “Rustic queen bed with tree branch headboard.”

 Description: This field enables you provide a detailed description of your model.
 For example, you might describe specific features in your model.
 If you’re uploading a historic building, you might include a brief description of the building’s history.
+To add a hashtag that makes your model easy to find through search, begin by typing # and then some descriptive text.
+The autocomplete feature suggests useful hashtags and helps you avoid typos.

 URL: Add a URL if you have website where 3D Warehouse users can learn more about your model or your model-related work.
 For your URL to be valid, include the http:// at the beginning of the URL.